gege6666668/-BLG-AR-Adaptive-Routing-for-UAV-Networks/README.md

 The CSV files correspond to the numerical results used to generate the figures and performance evaluations reported in the manuscript.

+The datasets are provided in CSV format under the datasets/ directory.
+Each file corresponds to one performance metric reported in the manuscript.
 ## How to Run

 Run the following script in MATLAB: